If you made any changes in Pure these will be visible here soon.

 Research interests

-Keywords: race, ethnicity, masculinity and youth identity in Britain; racial inequalities; Muslim identities; South Asian migration and diaspora; ethnography and oral history.
+Keywords: race, ethnicity, masculinity and youth identity in Britain; racial inequalities; Muslim identities; South Asian migration and diaspora; ethnography and oral history, history curriculum.

 Key themes

 Race/ethnicity and youth identities; ethnography: I have been researching Black and Asian youth identities in Britain for over 25 years, from an ethnographic perspective.
-I recently completed an ESRC funded project 'Re-Visiting the Asian Gang ', in which I re-interviewed the original participants of my 'Asian Gang' (2000) research, 15 years after the original ethnography.
+I recently completed a monograph based on an ESRC funded project 'Re-Visiting the Asian Gang ', in which I re-interviewed the original participants of my 'Asian Gang' (2000) research, 15 years after the original ethnography.
+'The Asian Gang Revisited: Changing Muslim Masculinities' will be published by Bloomsbury in 2024.

 Racial Inequalities: My work has been centrally concerned with understanding and challenging racial and ethnic inequalities in Britain.
-I have worked closely with Runnymede on inequalities in education and Higher Education, and in relation to youth and Muslim identities.
-In 2018, with colleagues at the Centre on Dynamics of Ethnicity, we received 3 years ESRC funding to explore institutional change in three key areas: Higher Education, Cultural Production and Political Participation.
-Building on my earlier work with Runnymede, myself and Ken Clark (Economics) are leading on the work package on Higher Education.
+I have worked closely with the Runnymede Trust on inequalities in education and Higher Education, and in relation to youth and Muslim identities.
+In 2018, with colleagues at the Centre on Dynamics of Ethnicity, we received ESRC funding to explore institutional change in three key areas: Higher Education, Cultural Production and Political Participation.
+CoDE also received ESRC funding to examine the impact of the Covid19 pandemic on racial and ethnic inequalities.

 Muslim identities: my recent 'Revisiting the Asian gang ' project explored the changing role of religion amongst young South Asian Muslims in Britain.
 I have also worked with Runnymede and other academics on the emergence of Muslim identities and activism, as for example in The New Muslims collection and the Muslim Multicultures film.
 I also contributed to Runnymede's 2017 collection 'Islamophobia: Still a Challenge for us all'.

-I have also recently received 2 year AHRC funding for a follow-on to this project, which is an ethnographic exploration of the 'Indian' restaurant trade in Brick Lane, East London.
-This project is a collaboration with Professor Joya Chatterji (Cambridge) and Dr Suzi Hall (LSE)
+From 2018-2020, I received 2 year AHRC funding for a follow-on to this project, which is an ethnographic exploration of the 'Indian' restaurant trade in Brick Lane, East London.
+This project is a collaboration with Dr Sean Carey (Manchester), Dr Sundeep Lidher (Kings College, London) and Dr Suzi Hall (LSE).
+We have been exploring the impact of the pandemic on the Brick Lane restaurants, and on labour markets in East London through our recent ESRC funded research with CoDE.

 Oral history: The Bengal diaspora research was a three year project, funded by the AHRC, which explored migration and settlement within and from the Indian state of Bengal in the period after Partition.
 The project was focused on migrants in India, Bangladesh and Britain and used oral histories to explore diaspora 'from below '.